Undergraduate Major Frequently Asked Questions

 What kind of research can I do?Click to Open

 Cornell faculty members conduct world-class original research in a wide range of areas.
 Most of this work is funded by government agencies, foundations, or companies.
 Undergraduate researchers participate in many of these projects.
-Most faculty members provide a basic description of their research on their individual research group websites (linked from the MSE directory) or you can go to a citation index like Web of Science (available through the Cornell library) to find the papers that faculty have recently published.
+Faculty members provide a basic description of their research on their individual research group websites (linked from the MSE directory) or you can go to a citation index like Web of Science (available through the Cornell library) to find the papers that faculty have recently published.

 What will be expected of me as an undergraduate researcher?Click to Open